-Academic programs assess program level student learning outcomes through performance and artifacts derived from all types of course delivery formats.
-Disparities between delivery methods are identified through the Student Learning Outcomes Assessment process.
-The Center for Creative Instruction and Technology works with the director of planning and institutional effectiveness, deans of instruction, department chairpersons, and faculty to support course-level and program-level assessments and improvement planning.
+Additionally, academic programs assess program level student learning outcomes through performance and artifacts derived from all types of course delivery formats.
+Disparities between delivery methods are identified through this process as well as through the assessment of distance education courses.

+CCIT works with the Deans of Instruction, the Director of Planning and Assessment, Department Chairpersons, and faculty to support course-level and program-level assessments and improvement planning.